rahulkj/rahulkj.github.io/_posts/2021-01-08-headless-builds.md

 ---
 layout: post
-title:  "Headless builds for container images"
+title: "🏗️ Headless Builds for Container Images"
 date:   2021-01-08 16:00:00 -0600
+tags:
+  - kubernetes
+  - buildah
+  - skopeo
+  - containerd
+  - containers
+  - ci-cd
-categories: k8s, buildah, skopeo, containerd
+categories:
+  - containers
+  - devops
+  - kubernetes
 ---

 I was looking for options on how I could build my container images, without installing docker engine on my linux machines.
 I was introduced to the https://github.com/containers repository that is a holy grail of awesome tools for dealing with containers.